blockjon/octopus/README.md

 Octopus
 =======
 Octopus is a vendor neutral data access API.
-You can Create, Read, Update and Delete models using any backend as your persistence & storage system including (databases, files, caches, queues etc.).
-Rather than programing against a specific vendor library such as MySQL or Mongo, consider using Octopus instead.
+You can Create, Read, Update and Delete models using any database or other type of data storage fromat such as files, caches, and queues.
+Instead of coding against a specific vendor library such as MySQL or Mongo, consider using Octopus instead in your next PHP projct.

 Disclaimer: This is under active development.
 Will not be ready for production use until June, 2014.